California hospital chain going to court over high prices

 "Bottom line," Becerra said, "the public is being ripped off."

-"Much of the increased cost of health care in Northern California is attributable to Sutter" the AG alleges in a 49-page complaint that details a range of anticompetitive practices it says the Sacramento-based nonprofit has pursued as it gobbled up competition.
+"Much of the increased cost of health care in Northern California is attributable to Sutter" the attorney general alleges in a 49-page complaint that details a range of anticompetitive practices it says the Sacramento-based nonprofit has pursued as it gobbled up competition.

 In the 1990s, Sutter embarked on "a deliberate strategy" to gain market power in certain geographic areas through a campaign of mergers and acquisitions, the parties allege, noting that Sutter's assets rose to $15.6 billion in 2016 from $6.4 billion in 2005.